Funding at UC Davis BAE

 - Paychecks (for academic appointments) will be mailed on payday to the address on file (not necessarily your current address).

-Some students may qualify for an emergency loan, short-term loan, graduate assistant loan, or the fall quarter graduate transition loan through the financial aid office to assist with your financial needs until payday.
+Some students may qualify for an emergency loan, short-term loan, graduate assistant loan, or the fall quarter graduate transition loan through the financial aid office to assist with financial needs until payday.

 For academic appointments (TA, Reader, GSR), you can look at the Payday Notice Calendar.

 Note: TA and GSR’s receive monthly pay.
-Readers receive biweekly pay (UNLESS you are a reader and a TA or GSR in the same quarter—then you will be paid monthly.)
+Readers receive biweekly pay (unless you are a reader and a TA or GSR in the same quarter—then you will be paid monthly.)

 Your employment verification and the paychecks can be viewed in UC Path.